zjvskobe/PyOP2/README.rst

 This will run code linting and unit tests, attempting to run tests for all backends and skipping backends which are not available.

+**If all tests pass, the PyOP2 installation is complete.**

 Troubleshooting
 ---------------

-Start by verifying that PyOP2 picks up the "correct" dependencies, in particular if you have several versions of a Python package installed in different places on the system.
+Start by verifying that PyOP2 picks up the "correct" dependencies, particularly if you have several versions of a Python package installed in different places on your system.

 Run ``pydoc <module>`` to find out where a module/package is loaded from.
 To print the module search path, run::